AARES Webcasts

 AARES Webinar Program

 AARES has run an occasional webinar program since 2012.
-The following are selected examples.
+The following are selected examples of past webinars.
 Each webinar description below has a "Webinar flyer" icon, which if opened, provides an abstract and speaker biography.
 After you've reviewed this information for the webinars, click on your selection, either on the Webinar title or on the "Watch Recording" link below, to register and watch.
-Each Webinar is hosted by Rod McInnes, Webinar Co-ordinator and former Manager Promotion and Development, AARES Federal Council (2012-2019) and presented with slides by a guest speaker.
+Each Webinar is presented with slides by a guest speaker.

 Are Australians Building Back Better After The Black Summer Fires?